angelajholden/a11ymistakes/README.md

 <button type="button">Read More</button>
 ```

-And like links, it's common to use icon fonts and SVGs with the button element.
+Like links, it's common to use icon fonts and SVGs with the button element.
 Make sure to add button text and hide it with screen reader friendly CSS.

 <!-- prettier-ignore-start -->
 ```html